 Dachshund breeds of dogs come in three varieties: the smooth (short-haired), the wire-haired and the long-haired.
-And they come in two sized; the standard and the miniature.
+And they come in three sizes; the standard, the miniature, and the tweenie.

-In the United States, the standard dachshunds usually weigh from 16 to 32 pounds as an adult, while the miniature dachshunds weigh from 11 to 16 pounds as an adult.
+In the United States, the standard dachshunds usually weigh from 16 to 32 pounds as an adult, while the miniature dachshunds weigh 11 pounds or under as an adult.

 However, in Germany and some other countries, they base the standard vs miniature based on chest size at the adult age of fifteen months.
 Germany is the origin of the dachshund, as they use the standard, miniature, and the Kaninchenteckel as the three dachshund breeds of dogs.